Benjiiim/XamarinPlayground/README.md

 #### Bonus Challenge #1 Walkthrough

 As we have used a Shared Project, the logic can be easily shared between several apps.
-We're going to demonstrate that by adding a Universal Windows Platform application to the solution, to target the hundreds of millions Windows 10 devices out there.
+We're going to demonstrate this by adding a Universal Windows Platform application to the solution, to target the hundreds of millions Windows 10 devices out there.

 ##### Create a UWP project in your solution